Offbeat Hampi

 Hampi Bazaar

 Let your inside hippie out here, and buy yourself some colorful pants, chappals, earrings, neckless, Oam printed t-shirts or some gypsy styled Lambani handbags.
-If you are full on Kumbaya mode, you can buy musical instruments to play around your bonfire as well.
+If you are planning to switch on the Kumbaya mode, you can buy musical instruments to play around your bonfire as well.
 As a memento, you can have some brass artifacts replicating Hampi ruins, gods or some animals.
+As you make your selections, let each item serve as a cherished memento, a tangible reminder of the memories and experiences woven into the fabric of your offbeat Hampi adventure.

 Cliff Jumping: